1920 Vanderbilt Commodores football team: Week 8: Sewanee

 In the 30th annual Thanksgiving matchup between Vanderbilt and the Sewanee Tigers, then the oldest annual intercollegiate football contest in the South, Vanderbilt won 21-3.
 Both teams had practiced hard for the upcoming contest, with practice from the Tigers in the snow and by the Commodores at night.
 Reports from the Vanderbilt camp alluded to its plans to utilize the forward pass.

 Sewanee controlled the first half, leading 3-0 at halftime.
 Appealing to the forward pass and onside kicks, Vanderbilt started a comeback in the second half which ended in a 21-3 victory.
 It was one of the largest crowds ever at Curry Field.
 The Tigers were coached by Earl Abell.
 Sewanee's Skidmore kicked a 30-yard field goal from a quite difficult angle in the first quarter.
 Vanderbilt was thoroughly surprised, having been outrushed by Sewanee and down at the half, perhaps from overconfidence.
 Vanderbilt captain Red Floyd gave an inspired speech to his men during halftime.

 After the half, Scotty Neill punted the ball to the 4-yard line from the 35-yard line, picked up and run into the end zone by the Commodores' Berryhill to score on a "bewildering" onside kick.
 Frank Godchaux, subbing for Red Floyd, hit Hendrick on a 30-yard touchdown pass, and later Baker returned an interception 30 yards for the touchdown.
 Every touchdown was thus an exciting affair.
 It was Red Floyd's best game.
 Both teams were better on offense than defense.

 The starting lineup against Sewanee: Neil (left end), Ryan (left tackle), Hendrick (left guard) Hill (center), Baker (right guard), Bailey (right tackle), Conyers (right end), Kuhn (quarterback), Neely (left halfback), Floyd (right halfback), Wade (fullback).

-Post season
+Postseason

 Vanderbilt opponents gained less on punt returns than against any other team in the south, due to the covering of Percy Conyers and Jess Neely.
 Gink Hendrick was All-Southern.

 On the night of November 29, Grailey Berryhill was elected captain of next year's team.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Vanderbilt's lineup during the 1920 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Vanderbilt's lineup during the 1920 season with games started at the position reflected in parentheses.
 The chart mimics a short punt formation while on offense, with the quarterback under center.